ThomasByr/useful-moderator/.github/CONTRIBUTING.md

-# Contributing to Useful Moderator !
+# Contributing to Resistance FR - Discord Bot !

 Thank you for considering a contribution to the project!
 Here's some information on how that can be done optimally.